-- Improve reading comprehension skills, research skills, and speaking/writing skills. - Increase cultural awareness by working with texts on world cultures. - Collaborate with classmates, encountering and bridging cultural differences within their own groups. - Encounter the arts as a force for social change through improving cross-cultural communication. - Write reflectively about their experience, considering group collaboration strategies, presentation strategies, and how their own cultural values impacted the process and the performance. - Become more sophisticated cross-cultural communicators.
+- Improve reading comprehension skills, research skills, and speaking/writing skills. - Increase cultural awareness by working with texts on world cultures. - Increase awareness of global politics by working with texts on geopolitical forces. - Collaborate with classmates, encountering and bridging cultural differences within their own groups. - Encounter the arts as a force for social change. - Write reflectively about their experience, considering group collaboration strategies, presentation strategies, and how their own cultural values impacted the process and the performance. - Become more sophisticated cross-cultural communicators.